4 Tregavarras Row

 This lower floor can also be reached via the garden path and through the back door of the cottage.

-has a kingsize bed and a range of fitted cupboards with wardrobe space and the immersion water heater.
+The double bedroom has a kingsize bed and a range of fitted cupboards with wardrobe space.

 The single bedroom has a 3 foot divan bed, chest of drawers and hand painted wardrobe.